-“America has never been united by blood or birth or soil.
-We are bound by ideals that move us beyond our backgrounds, lift us above our interests and teach us what it means to be citizens.”
+“Families is where our nation finds hope, where wings take dream.”
 He is the only president to have completed a marathon during his life and he is the only president to have obtained a Master of Business Administration (MBA).
 He is one of four presidents to have been a cheerleader in high school.
 He was also the first president to deliver the same speech in English and Spanish.
 He was the first president to appoint an African-American to the position of Secretary of State.
 He is George Walker Bush, 43rd President of the United States, serving from January 20, 2001, until January 20, 2009.
 George was born on July 6, 1946, in New Haven, Connecticut, making him the only president born in Connecticut.
 George attended public school in Texas before going to a private school in Massachusetts.
 He then went on to receive his bachelor's degree from Yale.
 During the Vietnam War, George served as a fighter pilot in the Air Force National Guard.
-He received an honorable discharg on November 21, 1974.
+He received an honorable discharge on November 21, 1974.
 The following year, he earned his MBA from Harvard.
 George then returned to Texas and entered the oil business.
 In 1977, George married Laura Welch, who eventually persuaded him to give up alcohol.

 In 1988, George and his family moved to Washington, DC to help his father run for president.
 After his father won the election, George and his family returned to Texas, where he became a well-known businessman.
 In 1994, George followed in his father footsteps and entered politics.
 He was elected governor of Texas, and easily won a second term as governor in 1998, due to his popularity, making him the first governor of Texas to do so.
 As governor, he cut taxes and increased funding for education due to a surplus in the state treasury.
 He resigned as governor following his 2000 presidential election.
-The 2000 election, against then-vice-president Al Gore, was a close election that was ultimately decided by the Supreme Court.
-In 2000 George made history as only the second man to become president whose father was also a president, the other being John Quincy Adams, however, he is the only son of a president to be elected to two terms.
-George is also the fourth president to be elected that did not win the popular vote.
+The 2000 election, against then-vice-president Al Gore, was a close election that was ultimately decided by the Supreme Court of the United States.
+In 2000, George made history as only the second man to become president whose father was also a president, the other being John Quincy Adams, however, he is the only son of a president to be elected to two terms.
+George is also the fourth, of five, presidents to be elected that did not win the popular vote.

 Following his election, with a budget surplus, George cut taxes to stimulate the economy, although his critics argued that these tax cuts only favored the wealthy.
 Months into George's first term as President, on September 11, 2001, the twin towers in New York City were struck by terrorists in hijacked airplanes.
 Two other planes were also highjacked.
 One hit the pentagon, and the fourth crashed in a Pennsylvania field after passengers tried to take back the plane from the terrorists.
 It has been speculated that the plane was heading for the White House.
 In response to this attack, George launched the War on Terror, invading Afghanistan and Iraq in 2001 and 2003, respectively.
 He also created the Department of Homeland Security and signed several controversial bills aimed at increasing national security, most famously including the Patriot Act.
 George also worked at building international coalitions to seek out and destroy al-Qaeda and other terrorist organizations, along with their leaders.
 As his re-election approached in 2004, support for the wars was beginning to wane, especially as causalities and costs increased.
 George, in another close race, won a second term.